Choosing The Best Trailer Jack for Your RV

 Manual Trailer Jack

-That’s it.
 It’s simple.
 You crank it up, you crank it down.
-The good news is that there are fewer parts to break, though you may feel it the next day in your back.
+The good news is that there are fewer parts to break and less regular maintenance.

 • Cheaper